monikastrah/431-2020/quizzes/quiz1/notes.md

-# Notes Dr. Love has written in response to questions about Quiz 1
+# Notes Dr. Love wrote responding to questions about Quiz 1

 ## R-square or R-squared